Howard-nolan/Codeplus-Data-Visualization/README.md

 We took advantage of the GeoPandas library’s ```.sjoin()``` function to produce a few of our visualizations.
 This function performs a spatial join of two GeoDataFrames, and by setting the ‘predicate’ parameter to ‘intersects’, outputs a new GeoDataFrame which only includes the observations with geometries that are the intersections of the two original GeoDataFrames.

 ## Visualizations

+To understand this process in more detail, view the visualizations README [here](https://gitlab.oit.duke.edu/at341/codeplus-celine-dcc-package/-/tree/master/visualizations/README.md), as well as each Jupyter Notebook.

 ### Stacked Bar Graph of Tank Types per State (HoloViews): using Pandas ```.groupby()```, ```.size()``` and ```.pivot_table()```
 This visualization uses the matplotlib backend in Holoviews to display information from the AST dataset.
 It outputs a stacked bar graph illustrating the exact breakdown of each tank type per state, as well as the number of tanks in each state.